seren4de/overflow-tts-toolkit/README.md

 # Fine-Tuned TTS Overflow Model

-A repository containing a fine-tuned Text-to-Speech (TTS) overflow model for single-speaker voice synthesis, optimized for audiobook narration.
+A ProofOfConcept for fine-tuning the overflow TTS (Text To Speech) model for single-speaker voice synthesis, optimized for audiobook narration.

 ## Prerequisites